drivly/apis.do/README.md

-# APIs.do - Hypermedia-driven API Directory
+# APIs.do - Hypermedia API Directory

 <https://apis.do/api>